tjukanovt/30DayMapChallenge/README.md

 - [My own website with few samples](https://tjukanov.org/30daymapchallenge)

 ## Code of conduct
-No matter if you are a GIS expert or never made a map, everyone is welcome to participate,.
+No matter if you are a GIS expert or never made a map before this challenge, everyone is welcome to participate,

 But keep in mind a few things:
 - All maps you publish have to be **your original work**.
 Don’t steal content from others.
 - Give **credit to the original data source** whenever possible.
 - The challenge is all about **creativity, openness and the joy of beautiful maps and cartography.** It is not a competition,